Endo contractualization: Policies

-According to certain laws under the Philippine employment protection laws employers must offer permanent employment after six months of engagement; otherwise, or otherwise lay them off.
-(LCP Articles 279, 280, 281, 286 and 287).
+Under certain Philippine employment protection laws, employers must offer permanent employment after six months of engagement; otherwise, they must lay them off.
+(LCP Articles 279, 280, 281, 286, and 287).
 This is commonly referred to as the regularization law.
-In addition, in case the company is unable to regularize them, they may hire temporary workers via principals or service contractors.
+In addition, if the company is unable to regularize them, it may hire temporary workers through principals or service contractors.

 Movements and notable cases

-In June 2016, the Department of Labor and Employment (DOLE) has started inspecting establishments nationwide as a response to President Rodrigo Duterte's issuance of an Executive Order (EO) banning endo and other similar contracting practices.
+In June 2016, the Department of Labor and Employment (DOLE) began inspecting establishments nationwide in response to President Rodrigo Duterte's Executive Order (EO) banning endo and siEndor contracting practices.
 As of April 2018, the DOLE has inspected 99,526 out of over 900,000 establishments in the country.

-According to an initial list submitted to the Malacañang Palace, the DOLE states that there are 3,337 companies suspected of engaging in labor-only contracting.
-Out of this total, the DOLE has confirmed that 767 companies practice labor-only contracting.
-This initial list also notes that over 224,000 workers are affected by illegal contracting practice, and a total of 176,286 workers have already been regularized.
+According to an initial list submitted to the Malacañang Palace, the DOLE reports 3,337 companies suspected of engaging in labor-only contracting.
+Of this total, the DOLE has confirmed that 767 companies engage in labor-only contracting.
+This initial list also notes that more than 224,000 workers are affected by illegal contracting practices, and that 176,286 workers have already been regularized.

 Movements

 Magnolia Philippines

 In a statement released in response to their inclusion in a list of companies without regularized employees, Magnolia Philippines stated the affected workers are not the company's employees but are employed by an unnamed service provider:

 "We believe that our inclusion in the list stems not from our contracting of labor but from the use of certain machinery and equipment leased by a DOLE-accredited independent service provider whose workers maintain and operate them.
 They, not our workers and employees, are the subject of concern of the Department of Labor and Employment (DOLE)."

-In the same statement, the company also noted that they have always worked to protect their employees' rights and are coordinating with the DOLE: "We at Magnolia Inc. have always worked to protect the rights of our employees and workers … We acknowledge this issue and continue to coordinate with the DoLE to immediately address the matter.
-Nevertheless, as a company, we believe that all our partners should exercise the same care that we do when it comes to ensuring that workers’ rights–including security of tenure and all benefits provided for in the Labor Code and prevailing laws–are fully protected.
+In the same statement, the company also noted that they have always worked to protect their employees' rights and are coordinating with the DOLE: "We at Magnolia Inc. have always worked to protect the rights of our employees and workers ...
+We acknowledge this issue and continue to coordinate with the DOLE to immediately address the matter.
+Nevertheless, as a company, we believe that all our partners should exercise the same care that we do when it comes to ensuring that workers' rights–including security of tenure and all benefits provided for in the Labor Code and prevailing laws–are fully protected.
 As such, we are committed to working with our providers to ensure this issue is resolved at the soonest time possible."